-To assess whether you have chiggers in your yard, place a piece of black cardboard upright in a section of the lawn.
-If chiggers are present in the area they will move very rapidly toward the new object in their area.
+To find out if you have chiggers in your yard, place a piece of black cardboard upright in a section of the lawn.
+If chiggers are present in the area, they will move toward the new object.
 They will appear as pinkish dots moving across the cardboard.
-You may then want to consider possible extermination methods.